great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 3. Select one of the following options:

-    - If you're connecting to am org-hosted PostgreSQL Data Asset for the first time, copy the code and see [Connect GX Cloud to PostgreSQL](../connect/connect_postgresql.md).
+    - If you're connecting to an org-hosted PostgreSQL Data Asset for the first time, copy the code and see [Connect GX Cloud to PostgreSQL](../connect/connect_postgresql.md).

     - If you're testing GX Cloud features and functionality in a self-hosted environment, click **I have created a GX Cloud user with valid permissions** and then click **Continue**.